IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

   from tastypie.authorization import Authorization

-  from modules.arbiter import Arbiter from modules.pds.decorators import list_to_boolean
+  from arbiter import Arbiter
+  from pds.decorators import list_to_boolean

   class FACTAuthorization(Authorization):